5% discount for members of British Columbia sheep organizations continues for 2026!

 $6 per sheep*

-It usually takes me longer to trim four feet than it does to shear a sheep.
+It takes me almost as long to trim four feet as it does to shear a sheep.
 Please let me know in advance to I can schedule time accordingly.

 Vaccinations and Deworming